IETF-Hackathon/pqc-certificates/readme.md

 * Validate your artifacts against the OpenQuantumSafe docker image.
 * Re-build and update the results HTML pages using both the automated results, and any results CSV files that you included.

+NOTE: expired certificates within the artifacts zips will show as failed against the OQS automated testing because there is no flag to `openssl verify` to ignore expiry.

 ## Folder structure of this repo

 The project's directory structure is as follows: